petersieg/arduino_apple1/arduino_6502_apple1/graka/readme.md

-# apple 1 with old graphics card and ps/2 keyboard
+# Apple 1 emu with old graphics card and ps/2 keyboard

 In June 2018, someone from mk forum offered an old graphics card for just shipping costs (thx Günter).